bem-site/bem-method/blog/site-technologies/site-technologies.en.md

+# New on site: sections, navigation, meaning of «technologies», call for articles

 Hi!

 We are frequently asked about what do we mean by “technologies” in BEM, what kind of them we have, how do they work and so on.
 Let us explain :)